A survey, review, and future trends of skin lesion segmentation and classification: Classification Techniques

-The authors combined the color and texture features in some articles \citep{ballerini2012non, giotis2015med, sadeghi2012global, monisha2019classification} to construct a distance measure between a test image and a database image, using color covariance-based features and the Bhattacharyya distance metric \citep{ballerini2012non}.
-Although texture-based lesion features are slightly more used, most articles applied all three types of features to represent the feature vector with all categories of lesion characteristics, as various feature types expose various properties of the skin lesion.
-Fig.~\ref{fig:Feature_Used} displays the most generally applied (at least in two articles) lesion characteristics from Table~\ref{tab:SLC_features} in the last decade from 2011 to 2020 for the SLC task.
+Some authors combined the color and texture features in some articles \citep{ballerini2012non, giotis2015med, sadeghi2012global, monisha2019classification} to construct a distance measure between a test image and a database image, using color covariance-based features and the Bhattacharyya distance metric \citep{ballerini2012non}.
+Although texture-based lesion features are slightly more commonly exploited, most articles apply all three types of features to represent the feature vector with all categories of lesion characteristics, as various feature types expose various properties of the skin lesion.
+Fig.~\ref{fig:Feature_Used} displays the most generally applied (at least in two articles) lesion characteristics from Table~\ref{tab:SLC_features} in the past from 2011 to 2022 for the SLC task.

-A close observation in Fig.~\ref{fig:Feature_Used} indicates a wide range of attributes from each type of feature category, revealing that Asymmetry characterization (F4), Maximum, minimum, mean, and variance of the intensities (F8), Gray level co-occurrence matrix (F13), and Local binary patterns (F17) are most common shape, color, texture, and other types lesion attributes, respectively.
-These lesion features can be deemed as the representative lesion characteristics of those attribute categories (first-tier).
-Additionally, structural features, skewness, and entropy as color-related features and histograms of oriented gradients are the second instances (second-tier) of lesion characteristics of shape-, color-, and texture-based lesion attributes.
-In contrast, the other remaining lesion attributes in Fig.~\ref{fig:Feature_Used} are viewed as the less significant attributes (third-tier).
-In the remarks, Fig.~\ref{fig:Feature_Used} helps the researchers to make an attribute's ranking according to the times of appliance in the SLC article in the last decade from 2011 to 2020, which will subsequently equip them with an initial lesion attribute selection policy for further automated SLC tasks.
+A close observation in Fig.~\ref{fig:Feature_Used} indicates a wide range of attributes from each type of feature category, revealing that Asymmetry characterization (F4), Maximum, minimum, mean, and variance of the intensities (F8), Gray level co-occurrence matrix (F13), and Local binary patterns (F17) are the most common shape, color, texture, and other types of lesion attributes, respectively.
+These lesion features can be considered to be the representative lesion characteristics of those attribute categories (\textbf{\textit{High-frequency}}) used in SLC, and their popularity likely indicates more substantial effectiveness.
+Again, structural features, skewness, and entropy as color-related features and histograms of oriented gradients are the next most commonly used (\textbf{\textit{Medium-frequency}}) lesion characteristics of shape-, color-, and texture-based lesion attributes, whereas the other remaining attributes in Fig.~\ref{fig:Feature_Used} are applied in a few articles (\textbf{\textit{Low-frequency}}) in the past.